UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 When a teenager has enough symptoms of both inattention and hyperactivity impulsivity that are present for 6 months or more, they are diagnosed with combined type ADHD.
 Teenagers with a combined presentation have difficulty paying attention and become easily distracted; they also have excess energy and an inability to sit quietly.

-UnitedHealthcare generally covers ADHD medication options and behavioral therapy, allowing them to function in the classroom, at their job, and in relationships.
+UnitedHealthcare generally covers ADHD medications and behavioral therapy, allowing them to function in the classroom, at their job, and in relationships.
 Call BasePoint Academy and speak with an admission specialist to learn more about your coverage details.
 We can determine whether prior authorization is required and estimate your out-of-pocket costs.

 Information and Statistics on Teen ADHD in Texas